CSPG 25 - Career and Technical Emergency Permits

 A Type 04 permit can be re-issued one time in the same subject area per LEA.

 A Type 01 permit is requested for a position that will exceed 20 consecutive days in a single assignment when the LEA anticipates filling the vacant position.
 Following are examples of qualifying vacancies:

 - New Position

-The educator agrees to enroll in a state-approved vocational education certification program and complete the requirements for reissuance.
-Vocational Instructional applicants must hold a high school diploma (or equivalent) and have the required years (as noted below) of paid experience in the trade within the last ten years.
+The educator agrees to enroll in a state-approved Career and Technical certification program and complete the requirements for reissuance.
+Career and Technical applicants must hold a high school diploma (or equivalent) and have the required years (as noted below) of paid experience in the trade within the last ten years.

-- An applicant for a Vocational Intern certificate must present acceptable evidence of at least four years (8,000 hours) of wage-earning experience in the occupation to be taught.
+- An applicant for a Career and Technical Intern certificate must present acceptable evidence of at least four years (8,000 hours) of wage-earning experience in the occupation to be taught.

-- An applicant for a Vocational Instructional I certificate must present four years (8,000 hours) of wage-earning experience in the occupation taught or two years (4,000 hours) wage-earing experience in the occupation to be taught.
+- An applicant for a Career and Technical Instructional I certificate must present four years (8,000 hours) of wage-earning experience in the occupation taught or two years (4,000 hours) wage-earing experience in the occupation to be taught.

 or a signed letter on college letterhead from the preparing PA Career and Technical university verifying entrance in a state-approved Career and Technical program.

-Reissuance of a Type 01 Cooperative Education, Vocational Supervisor, and Vocational Administrative Director will require evidence of enrollment in a state-approved educator program and completion of the required credits in the program.
+Reissuance of a Type 01 Cooperative Education, Career and Technical Supervisor, and Career and Technical Administrative Director will require evidence of enrollment in a state-approved educator program and completion of the required credits in the program.